Great Australian Bight

 Further west below the cliffs of Toolinna Cove is a shallow and sandy bottomed bay.
 It was used as a “safe landing” to deliver supplies during the construction of the telegraph line.
 There is no beach and from the water there are big boulders and then a sheer cliff.
 It was almost impossible to imagine our pioneers landing supplies here and manoeuvring them to the cliff tops.

-As the cliffs ended the track descended in to the Bilbunya Dunes, a vast area of glorious white sand reported to be the largest dunes in the Southern Hemisphere.
+As the cliffs ended the track along the the Great Australian Bight descended in to the Bilbunya Dunes, a vast area of glorious white sand reported to be the largest dunes in the Southern Hemisphere.

 The dunes tower 100m high and picking the tallest of the many peaks is almost impossible.
 With perfectly formed peaks made from the whitest of white sands they seemed more like the summits you would find in the Antarctic, a place that seemed closer to the south than usual.

-As we continued west to Israelite Bay the smoother surface continued.
+As we continued west along the Great Australian Bight to Israelite Bay the smoother surface continued.
 Making good time and with a heavy storm forecast we decide to push through to Esperance a day early.
 We had travelled this last section of off-road once before and hadn’t really given it much thought for this trip.
 The storm that had mostly missed is the night before had certainly not missed this section of track!